CortexVideoServices/Web/README.md

 Cortex Video Services Web SDK
 =============================
-This repository contains packages and samples.
-In together, this is the Cortex Video Services Web SDK, which helps you develop web applications that enable video calling and video conferencing.
-This software is developing and maintained with the support and assistance of [Cortex Technology].
+This is Cortex Video Services Web SDK, which helps you develop web applications that enables video calling and video conferencing.
+This software is developed and maintained by [Cortex Technology].

 Key Features
 ------------
-* This works with the [Cortex Video Services] what is opensource platform
+* The SDK works with the [Cortex Video Services] what is opensource platform
   based on WebRTC technology.
-* Allows your application to implement both regular video calls and group (video conferencing) calls.
+* compatable for end to end and group video calls
+  (video conferencing) .
 * Contains a set of components for the [React framework] to implement the full functionality of video calls in web applications written in **javascript** and **typescript**